scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_copy.rst

 -  Specify access permissions explicitly using thex-amz-grant-read, x-amz-grant-read-acp, x-amz-grant-write-acp, and x-amz-grant-full-control headers.
-These headers map to the set of permissions Zenko supports in an ACL.
+These headers map to the set of permissions XDM   supports in an ACL.

 .. note::